NestorHiebl/Ray-tracing-in-one-weekend-C/README.md

  - Additional sections have been added with brief explanations of the underlying math or tangential topics such as build systems.
  - Instead of writing image data to *stdout*, the programs in this repo take an additional command line argument specifying a filename.
 When the programs are run, image data is written to this file. *stdout* is used purely for logging.

-All sentences and paragraphs that I have changed or added are rendered in **bold** - I love the original book and do not want to leave the impression that I am putting words in Peter Shirley's mouth, or imply that my knowledge or the subject is more advanced than or even on the same level to his.
+All sentences and paragraphs that I have changed or added are rendered in **bold** - I love the original book and do not want to leave the impression that I am putting words in Peter Shirley's mouth, or imply that my knowledge or the subject is more advanced than or even on the same level as his.
 The intent is purely to make a version of Ray Tracing in One Weekend that is slightly more accessible to people who are more comfortable with C as opposed to C++ while brushing up on my linear algebra.

 The original book in C++ can be read for free [here](https://raytracing.github.io/books/RayTracingInOneWeekend.html), or can be bought [here](https://www.amazon.de/Tracing-Weekend-Minibooks-Book-English-ebook/dp/B01B5AODD8).